Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Type of policy.
 Decide if you need a separate commercial policy or if adding a rideshare endorsement will do the trick.
 Your choice may depend on whether the service provider you work for already offers some coverage.

 • Level of coverage.
-Depending on what your commercial policy and/or personal policy cover, make sure any additional insurance coverage aligns with your needs for gap areas.
+Depending on what your commercial policy and/or personal policy cover and whether you have full coverage, make sure any additional insurance coverage aligns with your needs for gap areas.

 • Rates.
-Rates for rideshare insurance vary by provider, so compare multiple insurers to find the best deal.
+Rates for rideshare insurance vary by provider, so compare multiple insurers to find the best deal on car insurance.

 • State you live in.
 Even nationwide insurance providers don’t all offer rideshare coverage in every state.
 Make sure the insurers you’re looking at work in your area.